Frequently Asked Questions

 What is a single supplement?

 Our trip prices are based on double occupancy.
 If you are coming on a trip solo, we will find you a roommate of the same gender.
-Many tour companies require you to pay a single supplement if they can’t find you a roommate.
+Many tour companies require you to pay a single supplement if they can’t find you a roommate on a public tour.
 We don’t!
 If we can’t find you a roommate then you may end up getting your own room at no charge (although this is fairly rare).
 You also have the option to pay the single supplement to get your own room if you don’t want a roommate.
 Please see each individual tour page for the single supplement cost.

 What are the hotels and restaurants like?